Lung cancer screening

-You will need to remove any metal you are wearing before the test such as jewelry, hearing aids, glasses or dentures.
+You'll remove any metal you are wearing before the test such as jewelry, hearing aids, glasses or dentures.
 It is important not to wear clothing with metal clasps, snaps or buttons.

 When you arrive for your test, your primary care provider will talk about:

-You will also have time to ask any questions you may have before your test.
+You'll also have time to ask any questions you may have before your test.

 Benefits of discovering lung cancer early